Wick and Candle Care Guide

 As always never leave a candle unattended and keep away from drafts, children and pets.
 Keep your candle on a heat resistance surface and do not blow out your candle but do use a heat resistant cover to smother the flame.
 Like our candles, you can use the jar lid to place back on your candle to smother the flame and your all ready for next use.
 Most candle jars are reusable and can be just cleaned out with soapy water and used for storage or decoration.

 Your candles smell good enough to eat: Do NOT eat your candles.
-They are only meant to spread a wonderful smelltacular scented aroma throughout your space and not meant to be eaten but to be enjoyed!
+They are only meant to spread a wonderful smelltacular scented aroma throughout your space and not meant to be eaten but to be enjoyed through smell!